 If you are a realtor, be sure to read through this information about privation drinking water wells published by the US EPA.
-What Every Realtor Should Know About Private Drinking Water Wells (PDF).
+What Every Realtor Should Know About Private Drinking Water Wells.

-The Oregon Domestic Well Safety Program (DWSP) and the Oregon Water Resources Department (OWRD) released an updated Well Owner’s Handbook, including health information on common contaminants, testing recommendations, additional construction setbacks for new wells, updated graphics, and more.
+The Oregon Health Authority (OHA) and the Oregon Water Resources Department (OWRD) released an updated Well Owner’s Handbook (PDF), including health information on common contaminants, testing recommendations, additional construction setbacks for new wells, updated graphics, and more.

 Some Suggestions for the Septic System